EshitaJ02/DETECT_PEOPLE_SMOKING_IN_A_NON_SMOKING_REGION/README.md

+TS- AI TRACK CAPSTONE PROJECT

+REAL TIME DETECTION OF SMOKERS IN NO SMOKING ZONES

 Smoking done in non-smoking areas can be hazardous for the active smokers as well as the passive smokers.
 In a place like a medical laboratory, it might be difficult to track smokers in human absence.
 If a person happens to smoke in such an area, this could lead to any mishap such as fire accidents because of the presence of flammable chemicals.
 This survey paper has represented a model that detects smoking gestures on the places it is prohibited using deep learning and implements an application that sends a notification to notify authorities of the violation of rule.

 PROBLEM STATEMENT